Heiser Circle Tree Walk

 - Created: Sunday, 02 February 2020 21:01

 The John Bartram Arboretum is named in honor of the Quaker, John Bartram (1699-1777) who is sometimes referred to as the “first American botanist.”
 He traveled throughout the colonies collecting and cataloging plants.
 Many were exported to Europe in “Bartram’s Boxes.”
 Many of the trees in the Arboretum were listed in his 1783 Bartram’s Broadside (an ephemeral message printed on one side of a sheet of paper) .
 Trees listed in the Broadside are shown in bold type.
 Explore a portion of the Arboretum adjacent to the Heiser Community Center.
 Some trees have many names.
 Scientific or binomial names (genus, species) are given per the International Code of Nomenclature for algae, fungi, and plants (sic) where possible.
-Click here to follow a geographical information systems trail guide online or use the downloadable pdf version with links to tree data.
+Click here to obtain the downloadable pdf version with links to tree data.
 Bold fonts identify trees on the wal included in Bartram's Broadside.
 Blue underlined text denotes links to web sites.
 Tree locations are accurate, but may be difficult to see or absent from the spring 2017aerial map of Lorain County.